lukaskellerstein/claude-dev-marketplace/plugins/database-plugin/commands/migrate-database.md

      - Test migration on sample data

    **For NoSQL Databases**:
-   - Use the `nosql-database-expert` agent to:
+   - Use the `database-plugin:nosql-database-expert` agent to:
      - Plan schema evolution strategy
      - Write data transformation scripts
      - Handle backward compatibility